evanpets/CF5_Final_Project_Backend/README.md

 you will need to go to `View -> Other Windows -> Package Manager Console` and in the terminal that opens, run `Update-Database`<sup>*</sup>.
 This will create the tables of the database and will allow you to properly insert the values provided in the second script to the database.

+Also, a .env file is provided separately.
+Paste that file in the root directory of the project.

 <sup>*</sup> A migration folder and file should already exist within the application.
 If not, in the Package Manager Console terminal, run `Add-Migration <name of your choice>` before you run `Update-Database`.

 ## Brief description of the layout